-The Surface Pro 7 is more of a good thing, but is that enough?
+The Microsoft Surface Pro 7 is more of a good thing, but is that enough?
 Microsoft's latest detachable improves on one of the best 2-in-1 laptops around with strong 10th Gen Intel performance and a long-overdue USB-C port.
 But Microsoft's flagship hybrid makes few other significant changes from the Surface Pro 6, and its battery life takes a step back from last year's model.

-Surface Pro 7 price and configurations
+Microsoft Surface Pro 7: Price and configurations

-Surface Pro 7 Specs
+Microsoft Surface Pro 7 Specs

 Price: $749 (starting)